310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Wah--!
+Wah…!
 I-I’m so sorry!
 I turned around and bumped into you!
 {% endbubble %}

 {% bubble Nazuna %}